Alan-Graton/Alan-Graton/README.md

 ### READABOUTME

 ## Halloooo, greetings everyone!
-my name is Alan Graton, I'm 20 years old, and live in São Paulo/Brazil.
+My name is Alan Graton, I'm 20 years old, and live in São Paulo/Brazil.

 I'm currently working at Valiant Group(Tech company) and 2BContab(Contability company) as a Dev using(and learning) `React` and `React.Native`